Absci to Participate in the 40th Annual J.P. Morgan Healthcare Conference

-Absci’s management is scheduled to present on Monday, January 10th at 7:30 a.m.
-Pacific Time / 10:30 a.m.
+Absci’s management is scheduled to present on Monday, January 10th at 12:45 p.m.
+Pacific Time / 3:45 p.m.
 Eastern Time.
+This presentation time has been updated from a previous announcement and reflects the current schedule.
 Interested parties may access a live and archived webcast of the presentation on the “Investors” section of the company website via www.absci.com.

 About Absci